quicwg/base-drafts/draft-ietf-quic-transport.md

 causes the stream to transition into one of the "half-closed" states.
 An endpoint sending an FIN flag causes the stream state to become "half-closed (local)".
-An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)"; the receiving endpoint MUST NOT process the FIN flag until all preceding data on the stream has been received.
+An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)" once all preceding data has arrived.
+The receiving endpoint MUST NOT consider the stream state to have changed until all data has arrived.

 Either endpoint can send a RST_STREAM frame from this state, causing it to transition immediately to "closed".